ajwdewit/pcse/doc/available_models.rst

 Models available in PCSE
 ************************

-The following table lists the models that are available in PCSE and can be import from `pcse.models` package.
+The following table lists the models that are available in PCSE and can be imported from `pcse.models` package.

 ================ =======================================================================================================
 Model name       Description